Employment Law: Overtime Pay Claims

 New employment regulations prohibit employers from stiffing employees from their overtime pay.
 However, that doesn’t mean they never try to keep those extra earned wages from their workers.
-According to the University of Washington, “The Fair Labor Standards Act (FLSA) requires that most workers receive overtime pay at 1.5 times the employee’s regular pay rate for all hours worked over 40 hours in a seven day workweek, and that employees be paid at least the federal minimum wage.”
-In addition, employees are also entitled to overtime compensation whenever they work more than 8 hours in one day (but only receive overtime pay for the time worked after the 8 hour mark.)
-If you think you are owned any overtime pay please contact your Los Angeles employment attorney for a confidential consultation.
+According to the University of Washington, “The Fair Labor Standards Act (FLSA) requires that most workers receive overtime pay at 1.5 times the employee’s regular pay rate for all hours worked over 40 hours in a seven-day workweek and that employees be paid at least the federal minimum wage.”
+In addition, employees are also entitled to overtime compensation whenever they work more than 8 hours in one day (but only receive overtime pay for the time worked after the 8-hour mark.)
+If you think you have owned any overtime pay please contact your California employment attorney for a confidential consultation.

-Since the FLSA took affect some employers have tried to cheat their employees using old and new methods.
-For example, an employer might decide to deny overtime pay if it is not approved in advanced.
+Since the FLSA took effect some employers have tried to cheat their employees using old and new methods.
+For example, an employer might decide to deny overtime pay if it is not approved in advance.
 However, the FLSA treats approved and non-approved hours the same; meaning that once the hours are worked the employee is entitled to overtime pay.